Terra (character)

-Terra is the name used by multiple fictional characters published by DC Comics.
-The first Terra, Tara Markov, joins the Teen Titans as a double agent for the supervillain Deathstroke.
+Terra is the name used by multiple characters appearing in American comic books published by DC Comics.
+The first Terra, Tara Markov, joins the Teen Titans as a double agent for Deathstroke.
 Markov was created by Marv Wolfman and George Pérez, and debuted in New Teen Titans #26 (December 1982).

 The second Terra, a more heroic doppelgänger of Tara Markov, debuted in New Titans #79 (September 1991) and was created by Marv Wolfman and Tom Grummett.
 The third Terra, Atlee, debuted in Supergirl (vol. 5) #12 (January 2007) and was created by Jimmy Palmiotti, Justin Gray, and Amanda Conner.

+The Tara Markov incarnation of Terra has appeared in multiple television series and movies, including Teen Titans (2003) and its spin-off media, voiced by Ashley Johnson; Teen Titans: The Judas Contract, voiced by Christina Ricci; and Young Justice, voiced by Tara Strong.